Mootbing/HackGT25-Jazma/README.md

-Jazma - congregation of AI context
+Jasma - congregation of AI context